 This call has ended, please subscribe to our newsletter to be informed about the next open call.

 In order to develop an art practice — an ongoing process of production based on conceptual and formal investigation — artists need time, stimulating input, access to technical skills, conversations with peers, and exchange with audiences.
-To facilitate these evolving processes, Mophradat has introduced a revised version of what was the Grants for Artists program to include two components: first, providing artists with a flexible grant that can be used towards their livelihood, ongoing research, and/or the realization of a particular proposal; and second, connecting the participating artists with their peers (from the selection committee) with whom they would engage in a structured dialogue over three sessions throughout the grant period.
+To facilitate these evolving processes, Mophradat developed its Grants for Artists’ Practice program, which has two components: providing artists with flexible financial support that can be used towards their livelihood, periods of research, residencies, the production of new work, and curating and presenting shows, amongst other forms of artistic work; and a structured dialogue between the participating artists amongst themselves as well as one-on-one dialogue with peers (from the advisory committee).

 Specific eligibility criteria